wenbozhu2011/color/docs/spec.md

-## A REST spec to support conversational communication between a client and server
+## A general-purpose spec to support REST-based conversational communication between a client and server

 ## Use cases